HTTP-RPC/Kilo/README.md

 GET /math/sum?values=1&values=2&values=3
 ```

 In either case, the service would return the value 6 in response.

+If no matching handler method is found for a given request, the default handler (e.g. `doGet()`) will be called.

 At least one URL pattern is required, and it must be a path mapping (i.e. begin with a leading slash and end with a trailing slash and asterisk).
 It is recommended that services be configured to load automatically on startup.
 This ensures that they will be immediately available to [other services](#inter-service-communication) and included in the generated [documentation](#api-documentation).